(This article was written with the help and input from Alexis Sanders, Paul Shapiro, and Bartosz Goralewicz.)

 Good technical SEOs don’t know the answer to everything, but they can find it out.

-The only constant in SEO is change.
+The only constant in this industry is change, so you're always going to learn SEO trends to stay ahead of the game.
 Google never stops evolving, and we have to reverse engineer ranking factors.

 There is a word for keeping up with subjects that always change: continuously learning.
 It means that you can never stop educating yourself — ever.
 SEOs should spend at least 10–15% of their time keeping up and learning.